schenewerk/schenewerk/README.md

-### Hi!
+### Hello!

-I'm Suzanne Schenewerk, a sociology PhD Student at Duke University.
-I study culture, religion, and how beliefs and identites form and change over time.
+I'm Suzanne Schenewerk, a PhD candidate in Sociology at Duke University.
+I study culture, religion, and how beliefs and identities form and change over time.

 <!--
 **schenewerk/schenewerk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.